 Cannabis contains over 400 individual compounds, including cannabinoids, terpenes and flavonoids.
 The two most commonly researched and used cannabinoids are:

 Cannabinoids work by interacting with receptors found throughout the body and in the brain, in a system called the Endocannabinoid System (ECS).
-These compounds may work individually or together (in combination) to deliver the medical benefits that patients have reported from the use of Medicinal Cannabis, including the relief of pain, inflammation, anxiety and nausea, as well as in more complex ailments such as neuro-degenerative diseases.
+These compounds may work individually or together (in combination).
 There is some evidence to suggest that the combination of these two cannabinoids (THC and CBD) when taken together along with the other compounds found in cannabis may work better (synergistically).
 This enhanced effect is called ‘the entourage effect’.

 The endocannabinoid system is a complex cell-signalling system and is involved in normal brain function to control the activity of the nervous system (that is it has a neuromodulation function).